 Archaeological testing program

-Roads and Maritime is carrying out an archaeological testing program, to inform the Strategic Conservation Management Plan for the project.
-We have engaged a team of archaeologists with experience in Aboriginal, historical and maritime archaeology to carry out this work.
+Roads and Maritime carried out an archaeological testing program in 2016, to inform the Strategic Conservation Management Plan for the project.
+We engaged a team of archaeologists with experience in Aboriginal, historical and maritime archaeology to carry out this work.

-The results of the testing program will be published in a detailed archaeological report and also inform part of the draft Strategic Conservation Management Plan, which will be subject to community and stakeholder consultation before being finalised.
+The results will be published in a detailed archaeological report and also inform part of the draft Strategic Conservation Management Plan, which will be subject to community and stakeholder consultation before being finalised.

 Archaeological program methodologies